krishnakadiyala/NPAcourse/labs/Lab_12_Exploring_Netmiko.md

 64 bytes from csr1.ntc-training (172.21.0.6): icmp_seq=2 ttl=64 time=0.059 ms
 64 bytes from csr1.ntc-training (172.21.0.6): icmp_seq=3 ttl=64 time=0.073 ms
 ```
-> Note: The IP address you have will be different than above and that is ok.
+> Note: The IP address you have will be different from above and that is ok.
 ##### Step 2

 Navigate to the `files` directory and enter the Python Dynamic Interactive Interpreter.